reactjs/react.dev/content/docs/add-react-to-a-website.md

 Now you can use JSX in any `<script>` tag by adding `type="text/babel"` attribute to it.
 Here is [an example HTML file with JSX](https://raw.githubusercontent.com/reactjs/reactjs.org/master/static/html/single-file-example.html) that you can download and play with.

 This approach is fine for learning and creating simple demos.
 However, it makes your website slow and **isn't suitable for production**.
 When you're ready to move forward, remove this new `<script>` tag and the `type="text/babel"` attributes you've added.
-Instead, in the next section you will set up a JSX preprocessor to convert all your `<script>` tags automatically.
+Instead, in the next section, you will set up a JSX preprocessor to convert all your `<script>` tags automatically.

 ### Add JSX to a Project {#add-jsx-to-a-project}